vechain/vechain-docs/core-concepts/account-abstraction/README.md

 Account abstraction introduces a new data structure:

-* **UserOperation:** A data object representing a user’s intent to perform a blockchain transaction.
-It includes details like transaction type, associated smart contracts, and execution logic.
-A UserOperation is sent from a User via a Client to a Bundler.
-The Bundler then converts the UserOperation into a transaction.
+* **UserOperation:** A data object representing a user’s intent to perform a blockchain transaction with the smart account wallet.
+It includes the code to deploy the account if not yet onchain, data that should be executed, and a proof of ownership (usually a signature to be verified).
+A UserOperation is sent from a User via a Client into the alternative mempool through a specific RPC server, where it is collected by a Bundler.
+The Bundler then converts a UserOperation into a transaction.

 ### ERC-4337 Workflow Overview